St. Mary's Trumpet Call: Later usage

 The Hejnał being played at foot of Monte Cassino Abbey after Allied victory in the Battle of Monte Cassino.

 The Hejnał was traditionally played twice a day, usually at dawn and dusk; noon was added later.
 Today, the trumpeter plays hourly, though sleepy trumpeters are sometimes reported to have missed one of the early morning hours.
 Since 1927 the Hejnał has been broadcast live on Polskie Radio (the Polish national radio station) from St Mary's Church daily at noon.

 The Kraków Hejnał is well known throughout Poland and has been used as a national symbol.
 During the Second World War, a bugler from the 2nd Polish Corps played the tune to announce the Polish victory in the Battle of Monte Cassino on 18 May 1944.

 Exiled Polish soldiers stationed in Cupar in Fife in eastern Scotland during the Second World War, who were deployed in the coastal defence of the area, imported the tradition of sounding the Hejnał (once a day) from the tower of the Corn Exchange building in the town from 1941 until 1946.

-Historical records show that the practise of playing the Hejnał has been cancelled and then later reinstated several times, with a particularly long gap before it was reinstated in 1810.
+Historical records show that the practice of playing the Hejnał has been cancelled and then later reinstated several times, with a particularly long gap before it was reinstated in 1810.
 The Hejnał Mariacki was replaced twice by the mourning song Łzy Matki (English: "The Tears of the Mother").
 The first time was at noon on 3 April 2005, due to the death of Pope John Paul II the previous day, and the second at two minutes after noon on 11 April 2010 following the deaths of President Lech Kaczyński and his consort, Maria Kaczyńska.